JP-Ellis/mathematica-notebook-filter/README.md

 This program does *not* parse the Wolfram language in general and is specific to *full* Mathematica notebooks; thus it makes some fairly strong assumptions about the functions that will be found and their order.
+It only parses *one* Notebook at a time and will stop after the end of the first one, thus you cannot chain multiple Notebooks.
+If an error is encountered during the parsing, `mathematica-notebook-filter` will exit with a non-zero code and the output will be left incomplete.

 It also should be re-iterated that the best way to commit Mathematica code to a version control system is to save the code in script files (`.wl` or `.m`).
-When doing so, Mathematica save the file in a very simple way, without the superfluous formatting information.
+When doing so, Mathematica save the file in a very simple format (essentially a plain text file), without the superfluous formatting information and without outputs.
 This unfortunately has the disadvantage that the Notebook interface is not available.

 Also note that Mathematica notebooks allow you to copy-paste graphics (such as generated plots) and use them as inputs.
-If you do so, the version control system will be forced to include the full plot in the diff, thereby defeating the point of this program.
+If you do so, the version control system will be forced to include the full plot in the diff, thereby defeating the point of `mathematica-notebook-filter`.
 An alternative to copy-pasting outputs is to store the output into a variable, or use `%` (and `%%`, `%%%`, ...) to refer to the previous output (though make sure to only use `%` within the one cell and not across cells as `%` refers to the last generated output, not the previous output in the Notebook order).

 ## Installation